apache/iceberg/site/docs/custom-catalog.md

   }

-  // The commit method should provide implementation on how to persist the metadata location
+  // The doCommit method should provide implementation on how to update with metadata location atomically
   @Override
   public void doCommit(TableMetadata base, TableMetadata metadata) {
     // if the metadata is already out of date, reject it